laurentvv/polyglot-bench/README.md

 ### Performance Insights

-Based on extensive benchmarking with the latest performance scoring algorithm (90% weight on execution time), **Rust consistently outperforms other languages in computational tasks** with performance scores averaging 25-30% higher than Python. **Go performance varies significantly** across benchmark categories, showing acceptable results in I/O operations but lagging considerably in CPU-intensive computations where it can be 2-3x slower than Python and Rust. **Python excels in I/O-bound operations** and offers competitive performance in network-related benchmarks while maintaining excellent memory efficiency.
+Based on extensive benchmarking with the latest performance scoring algorithm (90% weight on execution time), **Rust consistently outperforms other languages in computational tasks** with a performance score of 96.46, significantly higher than TypeScript (70.36), Python (61.15), and Go (46.54). **Go performance varies significantly** across benchmark categories, showing acceptable results in I/O operations but lagging considerably in CPU-intensive computations where it can be 2-3x slower than Python and Rust. **Python excels in I/O-bound operations** and offers competitive performance in network-related benchmarks while maintaining excellent memory efficiency. **TypeScript shows strong performance in specific benchmarks**, particularly in I/O operations like GZIP compression and JSON parsing.

 **Key Performance Characteristics**:
 - **Rust**: Superior computational performance, excellent memory efficiency, fastest in algorithmic benchmarks
+- **TypeScript**: Strong I/O performance, good balance between speed and memory usage
 - **Python**: Strong I/O performance, best memory efficiency, balanced reliability scores
 - **Go**: Mixed performance profile with strengths in some I/O operations but weaknesses in computational tasks
-- **TypeScript**: Moderate performance with good balance between speed and memory usage

 ### Key Features